Connect With Us

 Preparing for Your FHA Loan Closing

 Your first monthly payment will be due about 30 to 45 days after closing.
-The exact date depends on when you close and your lender's preferences.
-Set up automatic payments to avoid late fees and protect your credit score, ensuring timely payment of your mortgage payment.
+Set up automatic payments to avoid late fees and protect your credit score.
+Planning ahead for FHA refinance closing costs or a purchase?
+The same checklist applies.

 • Bring certified funds or arrange a wire transfer for closing costs